Gestalt psychology: Origin and history

-Together, these three theories give rise to the view that the mind constructs all perceptions and even abstract thoughts strictly from lower-level sensations that are related solely by being associated closely in space and time.
-The Gestaltists took issue with this widespread "atomistic" view that the aim of psychology should be to break consciousness down into putative basic elements.
+Together, these three theories give rise to the view that the mind constructs all perceptions and abstract thoughts strictly from lower-level sensations, which are related solely by being associated closely in space and time.
+The Gestaltists took issue with the widespread atomistic view that the aim of psychology should be to break consciousness down into putative basic elements.

 In contrast, the Gestalt psychologists believed that breaking psychological phenomena down into smaller parts would not lead to understanding psychology.
-The Gestalt psychologists believed, instead, that the most fruitful way to view psychological phenomena is as organized, structured wholes.
-They argued that the psychological "whole" has priority and that the "parts" are defined by the structure of the whole, rather than vice versa.
-One could say that the approach was based on a macroscopic view of psychology rather than a microscopic approach.
+Instead, they viewed psychological phenomena as organized, structured wholes.
+They argued that the psychological "whole" has priority and that the "parts" are defined by the structure of the whole, rather than the other way round.
 Gestalt theories of perception are based on human nature being inclined to understand objects as an entire structure rather than the sum of its parts.